rmeissner/safe-migrator/README.md

+:warning: This repository has been archived :warning:

+[EIP-2929](https://eips.ethereum.org/EIPS/eip-2929) and [EIP-2930](https://eips.ethereum.org/EIPS/eip-2930) have been activated on BNC, therefore the solutions descripted in the [help center article](https://help.safe.global/en/articles/40813-why-can-t-i-transfer-eth-from-a-contract-into-a-safe) of the Safe project can be used.

+Note: the migration approach will not work anymore due to the increase of gas costs defined in [EIP-2929](https://eips.ethereum.org/EIPS/eip-2929)

 # Safe Migrator

 This project is a simple web interface that migrates a Safe on the **BSC** network to a singleton that can receive native BNB.